 However, before you can do this, you'll be expected to have undertaken the necessary training and obtained a Class 1 Medical Certificate (valid for 12 months until you're 40).
 Trainee pilots also need to hold good GCSE passes in mathematics, English and science.
 A second language will also prove useful.
 While a degree isn't essential, A-levels are viewed favourably.

 Find out whether you're cut out to be a pilot by taking an aptitude assessment test from The Honourable Company of Air Pilots at a cost of £155.
+Tests are carried out at RAF Cranwell.
+However, due to the coronavirus pandemic RAF Cranwell are unable to offer pilot aptitude testing in 2021.
+Check The Honourable Company of Air Pilots websites for up-to-date information and 2022 dates.

 You'll graduate from flying school with a Commercial Pilot Licence (CPL) and an Instrumental Rating (IR), which combine to make up a 'frozen ATPL'.
 With a frozen ATPL you'll be able to apply for jobs as a first officer or co-pilot.
 To 'unfreeze' your ATPL you'll need to complete 1,500 hours flying experience, after which you'll be able to apply for jobs as a captain.